 I was incredibly sad for a number years.
 At the time I was working in the corporate jungle of Johannesburg.
 Eight years later my father died.
 He died on my mom's birthday.
 His children were at his side as he took his final breathe.
 I will never forget that privileged moment with all its sadness and the strength I drew from it.

 Yes life if short.
 The loss of my parents shaped my outlook and will continue to inspire the life I have chosen to live.

 I left the corporate world, got divorced, was blessed with a beautiful son, picked up my camera and went to work.
 I soon learnt that no one owes you anything.
 More importantly I learnt that "nothing teaches nothing".

 I get it now.
 Putting oneself out there is risky.
 The world is a very unkind place.
 When I've considered removing my story from my site I'm told by another how moved they were by it.
 So it is still up.

+Since my career began in 2005 I've witnessed and captured both happiness and sadness, however, the lens works both ways.
 Maya Angelou said it so beautifully.
 "I've learnt that people will forget what you said.
 People will forget what you did.
 But people will never forget how you made them feel!"

 Enjoy some of my favourite, personal photos below.
 Many are just

 When I captured this photo of my son in 2003,I was more than hooked.

-Me and Sebastian in 2009
+Me and Sebastian in 2009 and 2013

 the last one was taken by a 10 year old daughter of a client.
 I'm so

 A recent photo of my boy.
 He's a keeper!